Virendrakumar (Virendra) C. Bhavsar

 University of New Brunswick, Fredericton, E3B 5A3 Canada

 Current research interests include the following areas:

-* Parallel and Distributed Intelligent Systems: Semantic matching, semantic search and semantic matchmaking with applications in search engines, e-business. e-Health, e-Learning (funded by NSERC Canada and New Brunswick Innovation Foundation).
+* Parallel and Distributed Intelligent Systems: Knowledge Engineering and Deep Learning, Semantic matching, semantic search and semantic matchmaking with applications in search engines, e-business. e-Health, e-Learning, Natural language processing and text-to-scene conversion.
+(Funded by NSERC Canada and New Brunswick Innovation Foundation).

 * Parallel/ Distributed Computing: Semantic Matching and Natural Language Processing with Cluster and GPGPU computing, Big Data Computing.